kr1ps/MediaHomeServices/README.md

 ## Download Manager

 There are a large number of download managers.
-Some examples are: [Transmission](https://transmissionbt.com/), [Utorrent](https://www.utorrent.com/), etc. but for its simplicity I chose [Deluge](https://deluge-torrent.org/).
+Some examples are: [Transmission](https://transmissionbt.com/), [Utorrent](https://www.utorrent.com/), etc., but for its simplicity I chose [Deluge](https://deluge-torrent.org/).
 Deluge is well documented and integrates very well with my infrastructure.
 If you want an example you can check my deployment file [deluge.docker-compose.yml](https://github.com/kr1ps/kr1ps-MediaHomeServices/blob/master/deluge.docker-compose.yml).

 ## Platforms to search content